 There are very few carriers that can compete with Republic Wireless right now.
 All of the Republic plans are reasonably priced, and the $20/month plan is a superb solution for most users.

-I think Republic is disrupting the landscape of cellular providers and doing consumers a huge favor in providing this service.
-The new phones and plans are huge step forward, improving upon an already top-notch service.
+Republic Wireless is disrupting the landscape of cellular providers and doing consumers a huge favor in providing this service.
+The new phones and plans are another step forward, improving upon an already top-notch service.